Aleksw3/RSA-Encryption-in-VHDL/README.md

 The keys are of 256 bit size.

 The development used both a high level model developed in python and testbenches created in VHDL.

+The VHDL source files for the project can be found in ./RSA_encryption_VHDL_penta/RSA_encryption_VHDL.srcs/sources_1/new/